xabbu42/Master/arbeit.md

 Cut Rules
 ---------

-In this chapter we will define families and prehistoric relations in the systems G3s + (Cut) and G3s + (□Cut) using cut rules.
+In this chapter we will prepare our discussion of prehistoric relations for LP, by first expanding the notion of families and prehistoric relations to the systems G3s + (Cut) and G3s + (□Cut) using cut rules.
 The (context sharing) cut rule has the following definition [@troelstra2000 67]:

 \Begin{definition}[(Cut) Rule]